 A schedule of compliance will be provided based on the results of this cost analysis.
 The schedule of compliance is provided to ensure that the entity has time to reasonably plan for compliance with the new permit requirements.
 The time provided ensures the entity has time to hire an engineer, develop facility plans, hold community meetings, seek an appropriate funding source, and construct the facility.
+This analysis has determined the community may endure a medium financial burden.
 For compliance assistance, please visit the Department's Community Assistance webpage at https://dnr.mo.gov/assistance/.
 If it is determined by the permittee that a longer schedule of compliance is necessary due to financial reasons, please contact the permit writer and request modification of the permit schedule.